Plumber using drain snake

 • Professional Tools: Plumbers have access to high-powered tools like hydro-jetting equipment, which can clear out even the toughest blockages by blasting water at pressures up to 4,000 psi.
 This level of pressure can effectively remove tree roots, hardened grease, and other stubborn obstructions that a regular drain snake can’t handle.

 • Camera Inspections: For persistent blockages, plumbers often use a drain camera to inspect the inside of your pipes.
 This allows them to identify the exact cause of the blockage and determine the best course of action.
-Camera inspections can reveal problems that would otherwise remain hidden, such as pipe misalignments, corrosion, or foreign objects lodged deep in the system.
+Drain camera inspections can reveal problems that would otherwise remain hidden, such as pipe misalignments, corrosion, or foreign objects lodged deep in the system.

 2. Multiple Drains Are Clogged